zhhuang7/zh/index.md

 layout: homepage
 ---

+## Still developing...

 ## About Me

-I am a third year Ph.D. student in Department of Statistics and Actuarial Science at The University of Hong Kong, advised by [Prof. Jianfeng Yao](https://jianfengyao.wordpress.com/) and [Dr. Chen Wang](https://saasweb.hku.hk/staff/stacw/web/).
+I am a third year Ph.D. student in Statistics at The University of Hong Kong, advised by [Prof. Jianfeng Yao](https://jianfengyao.wordpress.com/) and [Dr. Chen Wang](https://saasweb.hku.hk/staff/stacw/web/).

 ## Research Interests
-My current research mainly focuses on bridging Random Matrix Theory and high dimensional econometrics theory, with an emphasis on instrumental variable models and panel data models.
+My current research mainly focuses on bridging Random Matrix Theory and econometrics theory, with an emphasis on instrumental variable models and panel data models.
 I am also interested in causal inference and its applications in bioinformatics.

 ## Working Papers
 1. Anderson-Rubin test with many instruments, with Chen Wang and Jianfeng Yao, 2023